guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 ## Importing an .OBJ file

 Befor importing the 3D model to our scene let's add an [`HemisphereLight`](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) that simulates the sky light.
-It is recomendable to include this type of lights when importing 3D models, because it takes the sky and ground colors and fades from one to the another, projecting them on the model's material.
+It is recommended to include this type of lights when importing 3D models, because it takes the sky and ground colors and fades from one to the another, projecting them on the model's material.

 ```js
 const skyColor = 0xB1E1FF